Skizdukion/CSCMS/tasks/tasks-prd-convenience-store-management-system.md

   - [ ] 3.3 Complete store management page (with API communication)
     - [x] 3.3.1 Add new store and edit store feature (create and edit form, form validation, api submitting)
     - [x] 3.3.2 Search store feature (search by name, advanced option for filter district, available inventory, store type, is active, sort by near a picked location)
+  - [ ] 3.4 Complete item management page (with API communication)
+    - [x] 3.4.1 Search item (Categories filter, status filter)
+    - [x] 3.4.2 Add new item, edit item, delete item feature (create and edit form, form validation)
+    - [x] 3.4.3 Remove quantity, price, and minimum stock level fields from backend and frontend
+    - [x] 3.4.4 Create ItemEditForm component for editing item name and status only
+    - [x] 3.4.5 Create ItemStoreForm component for managing which stores have an item
+    - [ ] 3.4.6 Update inventory table to search items only (not stores), activate/deactivate items, and manage store associations
+    - [ ] 3.4.7 Fix search box layout to be fully horizontal/flex
-  - [ ] 3.5 Create InventoryForm component for inventory management
+    - [ ] 3.4.8 Update inventory data structure to match new simplified model
-  - [ ] 3.7 Implement responsive design for desktop and tablet
-  - [ ] 3.9 Add loading states and user feedback
-  - [ ] 3.10 Write e2e test for main feature with test db (using playwright)

 - [ ] 4.0 Map Integration and Spatial Features
   - [ ] 4.1 Set up Leaflet.js map component with OpenStreetMap tiles